Aridaniel/node-ssl-server/README.md

 * Youll need to npm start the server first before checking the site

-* Remember to check it on https://localhost:3443/ , with a S , if its not working you might need to go to   chrome://flags/     and enable the "Allow Invalid certificate"
+* Remember to check it on https://localhost:3443/ , if its not working you might need to go to   chrome://flags/     and enable the "Allow Invalid certificate" , only thing youll see on the page is 'Hallo from SSL SERVER'.

+* To see the certificate check the NOT SECURE to left of the url, there you will see certificate.

-* * Ran these command in terminal
+* * Ran these command in terminal  to make the KEY, CSR and CERT

 * Generate private key
 * openssl genrsa -out key.pem